Search

 Follow along on social media using #PEMKoreanArt

 The Yu Kil-Chun Gallery of Korean Art and Culture has been made possible with the support of the Korea Foundation.
-Generous support is also provided by the National Museum of Korea; The E. Rhodes and Leona B. Carpenter Foundation; the Overseas Korean Cultural Heritage Foundation; Samsung Foundation of Culture, Korea; the Henry Luce Foundation; the Korean Cultural Center, Washington, D.C.; the Korean Cultural Society of Boston; an anonymous donor; Linda Champion; and Mrs. Yu.
+Generous support is also provided by the National Museum of Korea; Samsung Foundation of Culture, Korea; the E. Rhodes and Leona B. Carpenter Foundation; the Overseas Korean Cultural Heritage Foundation; the Henry Luce Foundation; Helen H. Kim and Colin A. Warwick; the Korean Cultural Center, Washington, D.C.; the Korean Cultural Society of Boston; the Council of Korean Americans, Boston; the Korean American Citizens League of New England; the Korean American community of New England; an anonymous donor; Linda Champion; Mrs. Yu Suk Hee; and other generous donors.

 ABOVE IMAGE: Artists in Korea, Hwarot (bridal robe) (detail), 1700s or 1800s.
 Silk, paper, and cotton.
 Gift of Yamanaka and Company, 1927.
 E20190.F.
 Peabody Essex Museum.